 \textbf{Density Estimation.} We used two pretrained Transformers \((\text{Tf}_x, \text{Tf}_y)\) trained via maximum likelihood on a dataset of multi-labelled event sequences \(D = \{S^1_l, \cdots, S^m_l\} \subset \mathbb{S}\).
 We assume that they perfectly model the true conditional distributions of events and labels (A\ref{assumption:oracle}).
-While due to the strict equivalences between CI-tests and conditional independence, it is difficult to provide a theoretical guarantee under imperfect models, we acknowledge that this assumption may be violated.
-We note that most of the causal discovery methods either have strong parametric data assumptions or assume a perfect CI-test.
-We provide an ablation study on the impact of the NADE's quality on the one-shot phase in Appendix \ref{appendix:nades}, including number of parameters, context \(c\) and \(\text{Tf}_y\) performance.
+While, due to the strict equivalences between CI-tests and conditional independence, it is difficult to provide a theoretical guarantee under imperfect models, we acknowledge that this assumption may be violated.
+We note that most causal discovery methods either impose strong parametric data assumptions or rely on a perfect CI-test.
+We provide an ablation study on the impact of the NADE's quality on the one-shot phase in Appendix \ref{appendix:nades}, including the number of parameters, context \(c\), and \(\text{Tf}_y\) performance.

 Formally, the two Transformers infer the probability of the next event and label conditioned on the past events using the hidden states \(\boldsymbol{h}^{x}_{i-1}, \boldsymbol{h}^{y}_{i} \in \mathbb{R}^d\), from \(\text{Tf}_x, \text{Tf}_y\) respectively: